jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 * `redirect-to-code`: Which HTTP status code should be used in the redirect to.
 A `302` response is used by default if not configured.
 * `no-redirect-locations`: Defines a comma-separated list of paths that should be ignored by all the redirects.
 Default value is `/.well-known/acme-challenge`, used by ACME protocol.
 Configure as an empty string to make the redirect happen on all paths, including the ACME challenge.

-On v0.17, both `redirect-from-code` and `redirect-to-code` changed from `Global` to `Frontend` scope, which means they can be used now as Ingress annotations.
-If used as annotation, they need to be used along with [`http-ports-local`](#bind-port) in order to not overwrite the global configuration.
+On v0.17, both `redirect-from-code` and `redirect-to-code` changed from `Global` to `Frontend` scope, which means they can be used now as Ingress annotations, provided that the ingress resource references a custom frontend.
+See [HTTP Frontends](#http-frontends) on how to reference a custom frontend using annotation.

 **Using redirect-from**